vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 Instead of returning a result, to handle errors, `Guest` panics.
 It does need to panic with a human-readable error, which should be converted on `Host` to a semantic `HostError` type.
 As execution on `Guest` is deterministic and should never fail after a successful preflight, the panic message should be informative for developers.

 ### Dependency injection
 All components should follow the dependency injection pattern, which means all dependencies should be passed via constructors.
-Hence, components should not need to touch members of members. <--- FIX ME
+Hence, components should not need to touch nested members.

 There should be one build function per component, with accepts add its dependencies. <-- FIX ME